markkose/Battery-Pack-Design/README.md

 # Battery Pack Design & Construction

-The Accumulator Container/Battery Pack consists of 288 batteries with maximum voltage and energy of 600V and 7.45kWh respectevely.
-The lithium-ion cells are seperated on 12 segments of batteries (12s2p).
-It also consists of 2 high-voltage relay contactctors and a high current fast-blow fuse.
+The Accumulator Container/Battery Pack consists of 288 batteries with maximum voltage and energy of 600V and 7.45kWh respectively.
+The lithium-ion cells are separated on 12 segments of batteries (12s2p).
+It also consists of 2 high-voltage relay contactors and a high current fast-blow fuse.

 The full assembly of the battery container.